hpcleuven/VscDocumentation/source/leuven/services/openondemand.rst

   or defining specific environment variable(s).
   **Beware that this feature is still somewhat experimental, and its functionality also depends on the app you are running (mainly RStudio Server has some issues here).
 If you would like to use this feature, but you run into problems, please contact our helpdesk.**
+- Screem resolution: for apps which run inside a remote `noVNC`_ desktop (e.g. MATLAB, ParaView, etc), one may choose a resolution between 'FullHD', '2K' or '4K'.
+  After launching the app, one may still change the compression level and the image quality of the transferred noVNC frames.
+  E.g. opting for the lowest compression level and highest image quality can give you a crisp VNC desktop.
+- View Only (Share-able Link): for `noVNC`_ apps, you can provide a view-only access to other VSC users.
+  For that, click on the 'View Only (Share-able Link)' button to copy the URL into your clipboard, and be able to share it with others.

 Once you've selected all your resources, just press 'Launch' and your job will be queued.